Batacek/Serger/README.md

 # Setup

 With each release, you are provided with clear step-by-step instructions on how to install and use the basic features, as well as an introduction to the new features.
-We will be releasing full documentation for every feature soon.
+We will create wiki for everything soon.
 # TODO
 - ✅Logs
 - 🛠️Languages (en, cs)
 - ❌CLI commands
 - ❌Windows notifications
 - ❌Windows tray icon
+- ❌Wiki
 - ❌GUI
 - ❌Linux support
 - ❌API support